History And Heritage

 Ashford Heritage Trail

-For more information on the history of Ashford, why not download our Town Centre Heritage Trail [pdf] 4MB, which takes visitors on a journey through history as they discover many of Ashford’s significant sites, past events and famous faces that have shaped the town.
-Visitors can see the beautiful Edwardian architecture in North Street, Victoria Park’s Grade II* listed Hubert Fountain, and a WWI Grade I listed war memorial tank.
+The Town Centre Heritage Trail [pdf] 4756KB provides more information on the history of Ashford.
+The trail itself takes visitors on a journey through time as they discover many of the town's key sites, past events and famous faces.
+Highlights include Edwardian architecture in North Street, Victoria Park's Grade II* listed Hubert Fountain and a WWI Grade II listed war memorial tank.

-Starting from the high street, the tour meanders through the town and finishes at Ashford Borough Museum.
-The walk takes approximately half an hour, is free to enjoy and is suitable for all ages.
+The tour starts on the high street and works its way through the town, ending at Ashford Borough Museum.
+The free walk takes around 30 minutes and is suitable for all ages.

 Museums and heritage centres

-You could also visit one of our uniquely themed museums and heritage centres, which are dedicated to preserving and promoting the borough’s rich history and heritage.
+There are also themed museums and heritage centres to visit.
+These are used to preserve and promote the borough's rich history.
 For more information, please see museums and heritage centres.

 Heritage events, commemorations and projects

-We are always keen to hear about any historic themed events, commemorations or projects that are taking place across the borough, and can offer support where possible.
+We are always keen to hear about any historic themed events, commemorations or projects that are taking place across the borough.
+We can also offer support where possible.

-If you are planning any heritage-related event or project, or have any general historical information that you feel may be of interest, please contact the Heritage Development Officer, Elizabeth Fagg, on 01233 330299, or email firstname.lastname@example.org.
+If you are planning any heritage-related event or project, or have any general historical information that you feel may be of interest, please contact the Heritage Development Officer, David Robinson, on 01233 330219, or email firstname.lastname@example.org.